Gemma Kermode took the honours in Glenrothes when the Isle of Man shooter held off the challenge of Alloa's Robin Law to win the SSRA Air Grand Prix.

 Tex-Mex was the restaurant of choice for the evening’s meal and then we had a team meeting to round it off.

-Official results from the competition will be available at
+Official results from the http://www.isleofmanshooting.com/csfed2009/results.html

-Edinburgh's Andrew Ross and Perth's James Paterson came third in the Men's Pairs Air Rifle event behind England and Jersey, in the first set of results from the 2009 Commonwealth Shooting Federation (European Division) Championships (Isle of Man, 24-29 September).
+Edinburgh's Andrew Ross and Perth's James Paterson came third in the Men's Pairs Air Rifle event behind England and Jersey, in the first set of results from the 2009 Commonwealth Shooting Federation (European Division) Championships (Isle of Man, 24-27 September).
 Manx shooter Steven Watterson, a familiar figure in Scotland's capital as a member of Watsonians and Balerno & Currie, won the Men's Individual event with 673.2, ahead of Patterson on 671.2, Jersey's David Turner on 671.1 while Ross failed to reach the final.

 In the Women's Air Rifle Individual event, Kathryn Williamson of Dumfries was just one point from reaching the final a score of 369 ex 400, a mere point off equalling her personal best.

-Team manager Graham Rudd is compiling an exclusive event diary for ssra.co.uk and full results will be available soon.
+Team Manager Graham Rudd is compiling an exclusive event diary for ssra.co.uk and full results will be available soon.

 The results of our annual postal indoor match against the North Island, New Zealand have recently arrived, delivering with them two wins for the Kiwi teams.
 The main team of 15 won convincingly, 24 points ahead of the Scots.
 This extends the Kiwi lead in the series to 19-17.
 In the Junior match things were a little closer, the North Islanders winning by two points, closing the gap in the series to 6-4 in our favour.
 The detailed results for 2009 are available here, and the full history of the Scottish teams in the match is available here.